antrea-io/antrea/docs/network-policy.md

 ```

 Tiers have the following characteristics:

 - Policies can associate themselves with an existing Tier by setting the `tier`
   field in a Antrea NetworkPolicy CRD spec to the Tier's name.
 - A Tier must exist before an Antrea policy can reference it.
 - Policies associated with higher ordered (low `priority` value) Tiers are
   enforced first.
-- No two Tiers can be created with same priorities.
+- No two Tiers can be created with the same priority.
 - Updating the Tier's `priority` field is unsupported.
 - Deleting Tier with existing references from policies is not allowed.

-- Deleting system generated Tier resources is not allowed.
+### Static tiers

+Antrea release 0.9.x introduced support for 5 static tiers.
+These static tiers
+have been removed in favor of Tier CRDs as mentioned in the previous section.
 On startup, antrea-controller will create 5 Read-Only Tier resources
 corresponding to the static tiers for default consumption as shown below.